Evolutionary approaches to postpartum depression: Mismatch hypothesis

-Another [In addition to?] evolutionary approach to postpartum depression is framed by the changes in human lifestyles in recent history.
+One of the explanations of postpartum depression is framed by the changes in human lifestyles in recent history.
 Hahn-Holbrook and Haselton review a number of lifestyle shifts that have affected humans since the development of agriculture.
 First, most people today consume grain-fed domesticated animal products rather than wild-caught animals.
 Unlike wild animals, domesticated animals have much lower levels of omega-3 fatty acids, which are essential to brain development and to fetal health.
 In support of the theory that postpartum depression may be related to modern diets, the authors find that rates of postpartum depression are lower in countries that consume higher amounts of seafood, which contain high levels of omega-3 fatty acids.

-This hypothesis is weakened by the known poor reliability of measures of PPD in Asian samples, which often return low rates of postpartum depression in countries including Japan.
+This hypothesis is weakened by the known poor reliability of measures of postpartum depression in Asian samples, which often return low rates of postpartum depression in countries including Japan.
 Emerging evidence suggests that postpartum depression may be just as common in these samples, but is experienced differently and is not detected by measures including the Edinburgh Postnatal Depression Scale.
 Furthermore, a direct randomized control trial found no effect of supplementary omega-3 fatty acids in women with postpartum depression.

 The authors also review the relationship between breastfeeding and postpartum depression.
 They do not specifically explore the child loss hypothesis, discussed above [Discussed where?], but instead examine evidence that breastfeeding is related to stress regulation and reduces negative affect, offering a buffer against the risk of postpartum depression.
 However, since most studies are cross-sectional the direction of this effect is yet to be determined as it may be that depressed women are less likely to breastfeed than non-depressed women.

 Finally, the authors review evidence that lower rates of exercise and sun-exposure, common in Western lifestyles, have also been found to be related to postpartum depression.
 However, evidence is mixed.
 These hypotheses would be easy to test in randomized controlled trials, in which supplementary exercise and Vitamin D could be administered to test samples.
 However, evidence from direct trials is also mixed.

 One of the more commonly cited mismatch hypotheses relates to changes in family networks and childcare routines.
 Hunter-gatherer families often live with their extended families and regularly share childcare duties, whereas Western families may live very far from their relatives and therefore must meet the demands of childcare themselves.
 This likely causes additional stress and anxiety in new parents, who do not have access to assistance from their family members.
 This aspect of the hypothesis is more difficult to test, as the relationship between family assistance and postpartum depression is likely more complicated.